Travelling abroad with your pet

 allows pet animals from certain countries to enter the UK without

 quarantine as long as they meet the rules.

-to qualifying countries, bring them back without the need for quarantine.
+taken their pets to these countries, bring them back without the

 for Environment, Food and Rural Affairs Website.
 (DEFRA).

 pet passport is the travel document required in order to travel

 to and from qualifying countries in the scheme.

 will be completed by an authorised vet (usually your own veterinary